 City of music and culture

-4000 cultural events take place during the year in Salzburg.
-Such an abundance of events can almost take the breath away, from even the most avowed cultural lover.
+Four thousand cultural events take place during the year in Salzburg.
+Such an abundance of events can almost take the breath away, even from the most avowed cultural lover.
 You can attend anything from concerts, ballet, and art exhibitions to puppet shows.
-Nevertheless, it’s not possible to write about Salzburg without mentioning Wolfgang Amadeus Mozart.
-For those interested in classical music, of course, the city offers a much larger repertoire, than just Mozart.
-The Salzburg Festival is an annual six-week-long music festival which takes place from mid-July to August.
+Nevertheless, it’s a shame about Salzburg without mentioning Wolfgang Amadeus Mozart is impossible.
+Of course, the city offers a much larger repertoire for those interested in classical music than just Mozart.
+The Salzburg Festival is an annual six-week-long music festival from mid-July to mid-August.

 On the other side

 The beautiful Baroque city is not just the Getreidegasse and the historic old town.
 In contrast to the historic city centre, this part is far more relaxed.
 Step across the Salzach river via the pedestrian bridge “der Makartsteg”, which connects Franz Josef Kai and Elisabethkai, and then leads up to Makartplatz.
-From there you have the Mirabell castle with its magnificent garden a few hundred meters to the north, and a few blocks east you have the pedestrian street Linzergasse.
-Check out the Holy Trinity Church (Dreifaltigkeitskirche), that you find at the Markartplatz.
+From there, you have the Mirabell castle with its magnificent garden a few hundred meters to the north, and a few blocks east, you have the pedestrian street Linzergasse.
+Check out the Holy Trinity Church (Dreifaltigkeitskirche), which you can find at the Markartplatz.
 In addition, this area also offers a wide variety of dining and hotels.

 Advertisement